apache/flink/docs/concepts/runtime.md

 ## Tasks and Operator Chains

 For distributed execution, Flink *chains* operator subtasks together into *tasks*.
-One thread executes each task.
+Each task is executed by one thread.
 Chaining operators together into tasks is a useful optimization, it reduces the overhead of thread-to-thread handover and buffering, and increases overall throughput while decreasing latency.
 You can configure the chaining behavior, read the [chaining documentation](../dev/datastream_api.html#task-chaining-and-resource-groups) for details.